 -Not a chocolate fan?
 No worries.
 Just substitute flour or almond meal for the cocoa powder and up the vanilla extract a tad.

--I use avocado oil almost exclusively, but melted butter or coconut oil, or your oil of choice can be substituted.
+-Instead of avocado oil, you can use melted butter or coconut oil, or your oil of choice.